 The Gross Receipts Tax Rate Schedule, provided by the NM Taxation and Revenue Department, has been recently revised in MLS, to match the existing NM Tax maps.
 This information may be used by a buyer's agent who is using the MLS data sheet to fill out an offer, or auto-fill an Instanet Transaction.
 Title companies may also need this information to properly complete GRT payment requirements.

-This is a revised article regarding changes to the NM Gross Receipts Tax (GRT) Location Codes and Tax Rate maps that were revised by the state on July 2017.
 The changing boundaries and rates impacted the map overlays in the MLS, in addition to auto-populating the GRT Location Code field in the MLS input.
 Therefore, please take a moment to review the important information below, as it may impact new and existing transactions.

 Realtors with MLS listings for sale or with a sale pending